-- George Russell qualified 15th and Nicholas Latifi 18th for the Monaco Grand Prix
+- George Russell finished 14th and Nicholas Latifi 15th in the Monaco Grand Prix